UBC-MDS/dsresumatch/CONTRIBUTING.md

     ```bash
     pytest tests/
     ```

+    Note that in the current version, a warning will appear regarding the project dependency `PyPDF2`.
+At this point in time, the warning can be safely ignored, since it relates to a dependency and not the main package.
+In later versions, `PyPDF2` should be replaced with `pypdf` to stop the warning.

 ## Branch Naming Conventions

 To keep the workflow clean and organized, please follow these branch naming conventions when contributing to this project: